What does High PG Liquid Mean?

 Why Would You Use High PG E-Liquid?

-Because PG is much thinner in consistency compared to VG, high PG e-liquid will produce less vapour when exhaled.
-Generally, the higher the PG level, the less dense the cloud will be.
+PG is much thinner in consistency than VG, meaning high PG e-liquid typically produces less vapour compared to other PG/VG ratios.
+Generally, the higher the PG level, the less dense the vapour will be.

 What Devices Can I Use With High PG E-Liquid?

-You can use high PG e-liquids in a variety of devices, but they work best with Mouth to Lung (MTL) devices that have low wattage and high resistance coils such as pod mods and vape pens.
-Because of the stronger throat hit of a high PG e-liquid, it’s best to avoid devices that deliver high wattages.
+You can use high PG e-liquids in a variety of vapes, but they work best with devices that have low wattage and high resistance coils - such as pod mods and vape pens.
+In contrast, high VG e-liquids tend to be used in vapes that have high wattage and low resistance coils.
+Because of the stronger throat hit of a high PG e-liquid, it’s best to avoid using these e-liquids in devices that deliver high wattages.

-DTL vapes, on the other hand, are best suited for high-VG e-liquids.
-Using high-PG e-liquid on a DTL device can cause the e-liquid to flood or leak because the inlet holes between the tank and atomiser on these devices are large and better suited to high-VG juices which have higher viscosity.
+Using high PG e-liquid on a high wattage and low resistance coil devices could also cause the e-liquid to flood or leak.
+This is because the inlet holes between the tank and atomiser on these devices are large and better suited to high-VG juices that are more viscous.

 Vaping in the Rain & Wet Weather - Is it Safe?